mukhe027/scubalab/projects/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Projects

-Will be updating soon:) For the PI's previous projects, prior to 2024, please visit the <a href="https://mukhe027.github.io/portfolio/">website</a>.
+ For the PI's previous projects, prior to 2024, please visit the <a href="https://mukhe027.github.io/portfolio/">website</a>.

 ## Featured